jtaylor98/Sentiment-Analysis-on-Tweets/README.md

 # Sentiment-Analysis-on-Tweets
-In this kernel I perform sentiment analysis on a twitter dataset using the KNN model from scratch
+In this kernel I perform sentiment analysis on a twitter data set using the KNN model from scratch

 ## Content Covered
 - NLP